aelalamy42/ICG23_18/GL3_env_cubemap/readme.txt

 Task GL3.3.2 Blend Options

 For this task, we used the blend function using default parameters : src: 'one' and dst: 'one'.
+We checked other possibilities but found that this one gave us the best lighting compared to the reference image.

 Group contribution:
 Alexandra Lagutova (324449): 1/2